Romania

-Health and Safety in Romania
+Health Care, Disease Control, Crime and Safety in Romania

 Romania’s health care is generally below the European standards and is inadequate in several rural regions.
 The Ministry of Health and Family leads in health policy making, developing various health programmes, and laying organizational and serviceable standards.
 It has 42 District Public Health Authorities that perform as decentralized units.
 In 1998, the country adapted a mandated Social Health Insurance System.
 The national Health Care Insurance Fund is made-up of employee contributions (6.5% of gross income), employer’s shares (7%), and contributions paid by the government to give aid to the unemployed, pensioners, and other underprivileged sectors of the society.